ccampb13/bier-garden/README.md

     ./bier

 Follow the on-screen prompts to select a beer from regions across the world.
-Then, select a beer of your liking and mark it as experienced or not.
+From here you can view or add breweries within the region.
+You can add beers to a brewery, and then select a beer and mark it as experienced or not.

 ## Technologies / Dependencies